Deltares/CoSMoS/docs/source/manual/configuration.rst

 Setting up your configuration file
 ------------

-The CoSMoS configuration file specifies the model database path, the model executable paths, and the webserver, webviewer, and cycle settings:
+The CoSMoS configuration file specifies the model and meteo database paths, the conda path, the model executable paths, and the webserver, webviewer, and cycle settings:

 .. include:: examples/config.toml
        :literal: